Leiniao2/greatpeople/docs/great-people-trait-idea.md

-# Mao: The Long March – When killed or forced to be retrieved, this card can relocate to another location chosen by its player.
+# Mao: The Long March – When being killed, this card can automatically get retrieved to its Player's hand instead.
 Achievement: Cultural Revolution - Non-allied Mus, Art, Act, or Wri GP or Follower on the board after a Censorship scenario ended.

 # Gandhi: Mahatma – While on the field, all Conflict scenarios are negated (do not take effect).